 Growth, Innovation, and Access to Talent among the Benefits

 ALEXANDRIA, Va.
 (Oct.
-21, 2016) – Credit unions can learn more about the business advantages of promoting greater diversity and inclusion in a new video released today on the National Credit Union Administration’s YouTube (opens new window) channel.
+21, 2016) – Credit unions can learn more about the business advantages of promoting greater diversity and inclusion in a new video released today on the National Credit Union Administration’s YouTube (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) channel.

-The seven-minute video, available here (opens new window), highlights how diversity in credit unions contributes to greater innovation, provides access to a larger pool of talent and creates opportunities for growth.
+The seven-minute video, available here (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , highlights how diversity in credit unions contributes to greater innovation, provides access to a larger pool of talent and creates opportunities for growth.

 Monica Davy, Director of NCUA’s Office of Minority and Women Inclusion, hosts the video, which includes appearances and commentary from NCUA Executive Director Mark Treichel and leaders from Educational Systems Federal Credit Union, Veridian Credit Union, the African-American Credit Union Coalition, the Credit Union National Association and the National Association of Federal Credit Unions.